Female nurse administering a vaccination on young female patient.

 NSW Health was one of the first jurisdictions in Australia to meet mandatory reporting of vaccines under the National Immunisation Program (NIP) to the AIR.
 NSW Health exceeded the mandated requirement by also reporting additional vaccination records such as Monkey Pox and Japanese Encephalitis.

 NSW Health migrated nearly 350,000 vaccination records via the AIR Integration project.
 Automated integrations were rolled out to seven vaccination record source systems across the 14 NSW LHDs and two SHNs.
-Initially historic records were uploaded and once complete, records were uploaded each day.

 Nurse applying medical patch to vaccinated senior woman.